pawel-id/bir1/README.md

 | `options`      | `Object` |                    |
 | `options.key?` | `string` | production API key |

-Note: By default it connects to non production database using public default key.
-In order to connect to production database with current company data provide your key.
+Note: by default it connects to non production GUS database using public default key.
+In order to connect to production database with current company data provide a key granted by GUS.

 ### login